tamangsuman/Add-Contact-Crud-Operation-Using-Django/README.md

 # Add-Contact-Crud-Operation-Using-Django
-This is django crud operation project with some basic validation
+This is django crud operation project.